Australian Securities Exchange: Timeline of significant events

 1995: Stamp duty on share transactions was halved from 0.3% to 0.15%.
 The ASX had agreed with the Queensland State Government to locate staff in Brisbane in exchange for the stamp duty reduction there, and the other states followed suit so as not to lose brokerage business to Queensland.
 In 2000 stamp duty was abolished in all states as part of the introduction of the GST.

 1996: The exchange members (brokers etc.) voted to demutualise.
 The exchange was incorporated as ASX Limited and in 1998 the company was listed on the ASX itself, with the Australian Securities & Investments Commission enforcing the listing rules for ASX Limited.

 1997: Electronic trading commences as the option market moves from floor to screen.
 A phased transition to the electronic CLICK system for derivatives began.

 1998: ASX demutualised to become a listed company.
 It was the first exchange in the world to demutualise and list on its own market, a trend that has been imitated by several other exchanges over the years.
 The Australian Mutual Provident Society began in 1849 as an organisation offering life insurance.
 Now known as AMP it became a publicly listed company on the ASX in 1998.

 2000: In October, ASX acquires a 15% stake in the trading and order management software company IRESS (formerly BridgeDFS Ltd).

 2001: Stamp duty on marketable securities abolished.

 2006: The ASX announced a merger with the Sydney Futures Exchange, the primary derivatives exchange in Australia.

+2010: The ASX was in merger talks with Singapore Exchange (SGX).
+While there was an initial expectation that the merger would have created a bourse with a market value of US$14 billion, this was a misconception; the final proposal intended that the ASX and SGX bourses would have continued functioning separately.
+The merger was blocked by Treasurer of Australia Wayne Swan on 8 April 2011, on advice from the Foreign Investment Review Board that the proposed merger was not in the best interests of Australia.

+2025: The ASX prepared for a record number of four secondary listing from mine developers in the year, thanks to Australia's pension fund which greatly focused on domestic market, and the market's resilience to Trump-related uncertainties compared to Canada and UK.

+2025: In 2025, the ASX relocated from 20 Bridge Street, Sydney, to 39 Martin Place, Sydney.